History of the Jews in Lithuania: Alexander Jagiellon (1492-1506)

 As part of the expulsion, it was decided that Jews who converted to Christianity would be allowed to stay, and this option was taken by several influential Jewish families.

 The expulsion was evidently not accompanied by the usual cruelties; for there was no popular animosity toward the Lithuanian Jews, and the decree was regarded as an act of mere willfulness on the part of an absolute ruler.
 Some of the nobility, however, approved Alexander's decree, expecting to profit by the departure of their Jewish creditors, as is indicated by numerous lawsuits on the return of the exiles to Lithuania in 1503.
 It is known from the Hebrew sources that some of the exiles migrated to Crimea, and that by far the greater number settled in Poland, where, by permission of King John I Albert, they established themselves in towns situated near the Lithuanian boundary.
 This permission, given at first for a period of two years, was extended "because of the extreme poverty of the Jews on account of the great losses sustained by them."
 The extension, which applied to all the towns of the kingdom, accorded the enjoyment of all the liberties that had been granted to their Polish brethren (Kraków, June 29, 1498).
 The expelled Karaites settled in the Polish town of Ratne, now in Ukraine.

 Alexander Jagiellon after much delay incorporated the previously annulled Charter of 1388 into law on October 25, 1500; as by 1500 the nobility and monarchy had accepted that they had to allow the Jews to return and were drafting legislation to do so.
-They needed to allowed the Jews to return because the Lithuania was not financially stable enough to not need the Jews, especially because the state exchequer and the nobility were monetarily drained from wars with Muscovy and the Ottoman Empire.
+They needed to allow for their return because Lithuania was not financially stable enough without them, especially because the state exchequer and the nobility were monetarily drained from wars with Muscovy and the Ottoman Empire.

 Soon after in 1503, Alexander permitted the Jewish exiles to return to Lithuania.
 Beginning in March 1503, as is shown by documents still extant, their houses, lands, synagogues, and cemeteries were returned to them, and permission was granted them to collect their old debts.
 The new charter of privileges permitted them to live throughout Lithuania as before.
 The return of the Jews and their attempt to regain their old possessions led to many difficulties and lawsuits.
 Alexander found it necessary to issue an additional decree (April 1503), directing his vice-regent to enforce the law.
 In spite of this some of the property was not recovered by the Jews for years.

-After their return the Jews resumed their previous position as tax farmers, toll collectors, money lenders, and landlords.
-With many also moving to riverside areas due to the better business there.
+After their return the Jews resumed their previous positions as tax farmers, toll collectors, money lenders, and landlords, with many also moving to riverside areas due to better business opportunities there.